Henry Lee (forensic scientist): Allegations of error

 In June 2019, the Connecticut Supreme Court concluded that Lee had erred in the murder trial testimony of (then) teenagers Shawn Henning and Ralph Birch; Lee said a towel tested positive for blood, but he had not tested it at all.
 Later tests found no blood.
 The Daily Beast questioned additional cases in which Lee had testified.
 At a June 17 press conference, Lee said that he had tested the towel, adding that chemical screening tests for blood had been done at the crime scene on the date of the homicide.

 In July 2023, a federal court found that Lee had fabricated evidence in the Henning–Birch trial.
 Henning and Birch spent 30 years in prison before being cleared of the crime.
-In September 2023, the state of Connecticut agreed to settle Henning and Birch's federal wrongful conviction lawsuit against Lee, eight police investigators, and the town of New Milford for $25.2 million.
+In September 2023, the state of Connecticut agreed to settle Henning and Birch's federal wrongful conviction lawsuit against Lee, eight police investigators and the town of New Milford for $25.2 million.

-Personal life
+Personal life and death

-Lee holds dual Taiwanese and US citizenship.
-Lee resides in Connecticut, where he lived with his wife Margaret Lee, whom he married in 1962, until her death on August 1, 2017.
+Lee held dual Taiwanese and U.S. citizenship.
+Lee resided in Connecticut, where he lived with his wife Margaret Lee, whom he married in 1962, until her death on August 1, 2017.
 His wife worked as a teacher and then a researcher for the United States Department of Veterans Affairs Medical Center in West Haven, Connecticut.
+He had two children, Sherry and Stanley, with her.

-Lee remarried on December 1, 2018 to Xiaping Jiang, CEO of Jiadi (Hong Kong) Co., Yangzhou Jiadi Clothing Co., Ltd, and Yangzhou Jiadi Senior Care Center.
+He remarried on December 1, 2018, to Xiaping Jiang, CEO of Jiadi (Hong Kong) Co., Yangzhou Jiadi Clothing Co., Ltd, and Yangzhou Jiadi Senior Care Center.

+Lee died after a brief illness at his home in Henderson, Nevada, on March 27, 2026, aged 87.

+Legacy

+On November 5, 2016, the Henry C. Lee Museum of Forensic Sciences (李昌钰刑侦科学博物馆) was opened in his hometown of Rugao in Jiangsu, which is the first forensic science museum in the world.
+The new site opened in November 2023.